-- For NTC borders (AT/CZ, AT/HU and AT/SI) - Until the go-live of the respective methodologies and tools mentioned in article 4.1: Per border and direction the NTC values that are at least on the same level (on average per border and per direction) as in the last three years. - After the go-live of the respective methodologies and tools mentioned in article 4.1: Per border and direction the NTC values that are determined according to the methodological approach for derogation (see article 4.2) by fulfilling at least $MACZT{min}$ (relevant target capacity) over a limiting CNEC and MTU. - For the FB border (AT/DE): - Until the go-live of the respective methodologies and tools mentioned in article 4.1: 20% of Fmax per CNEC for cross-zonal trades within the CWE region and the currently applied process of the long-term capacity inclusion. - After the go-live of the respective methodologies and tools mentioned in article 4.1: Per CNEC, a calculated minRAM necessary to fulfil the $MACZT{min}$ criterion as described in Article 4.2.
-A minimum value of 20% of Fmax for cross-zonal trades within the CWE region and the currently applied process of the long-term capacity inclusion will be taken into account.
+- For NTC borders (AT/CZ, AT/HU and AT/SI) Per border and direction the NTC values that are determined according to the methodological approach for derogation (see article 4.1) by fulfilling at least MACZT{min} (relevant target capacity) over a limiting CNEC and MTU. - For the FB borders (CWE: AT/DE and after Core DA go live: AT/DE, AT/CZ, AT/HU and AT/SI): Per CNEC, a calculated minRAM necessary to fulfil the MACZT{min} criterion as described in Article 4.1.
+A minimum value of 20% of Fmax for cross-zonal trades within the CWE (Core) region and the currently applied process of the long-term capacity inclusion will be taken into account.

-With the go-live of the new capacity calculation methodologies and respective IT-tools (according to Article 4), APG will report the achieved $MACZT{min}$ to E-Control along with any deviation from the equations in this derogation and a justification why the deviation was required in order to respect operational security limits.
-With the go-live of the validation tools APG will assess in coordination with E-Control the possibilities to increase cross-zonal capacities considering the $MAZCT{min}$ criterion, while ensuring operational security.
+APG will report the achieved $MACZT{min}$ to E-Control along with any deviation from the equations in this derogation and a justification why the deviation was required in order to respect operational security limits.